GregJohnStewart/task-timekeeper/WebServer/Server/README.md

    - add email validation
    - home
      - start on no tab, goto first selected if present, work periods if no periods, tasks if no tasks
+ - sanitize inputs
+   - store unsanitized (not all implementations want sanitized)
+   - unsanitize incoming
+   - sanitize outgoing (if header)